EskiMoThor/GetDataProject/README.md

 ## Usage
-The simplest way to use the script is to set your working directory to the UCI HAR dataset folder (download link below).
+The simplest way to use the script is to set your working directory to the UCI HAR dataset folder (download link above).
 Then source/run the script.